ulrichmabou/ulrichmabou/README.md

 I've attempted to learn to code a few times in the past, but never managed to stick with it for long enough to become *competent* and *confident* in my ability to build good websites and applications.

-This time around, I had to take the time to really think about **why** I want to learn web development and **learn how to learn.**
+This time around, I had to take the time to really think about the **"why"** and **learn how to learn.**

-I'm still relatively early on my journey as shown below, but I believe that with enough practice and dedication, I should eventually be able to reach the **upswing of awesome** phase in the next few months.
+I'm still relatively early on my journey as shown below, but I believe that with enough practice, dedication and the right approach, I should eventually be able to reach the **upswing of awesome** phase in the next few months.

 ![learn-to-code journey](https://github.com/ulrichmabou/ulrichmabou/assets/13383417/755a7020-0545-4c58-be80-41edeaac7ebd)
 *Learn more about the graph above and the phases of learning to code [here](https://web.archive.org/web/20230630111131/https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/).*